dps923/winter2020/notes/week07.md

 Why isn't this code asdded the factory class?
 Well, it's because it cannot anticipate every possible outcome.
 The factory class is meant to serve all kinds of requests.
 As a result, it's best (and only appropriate) to do this work in the data model manager class.

 So, after acknowledging the asynchronous nature of the code bits, we must return to the original task, which is that a controller wants/needs data that will get satisfied by the result of a web API request.

 How does the original caller - the controller - know when the request has successfully completed?
 We use a messaging system or technique known as local notifications.

+> It was different in last week's code examples.
+Why?
+> The web API request code was *in the controller*.
+> The controller was the original caller.
+> Therefore, it was easy to get a reference to a controller variable <br>(e.g. `self.tableView.reloadData()`).

 Oh, and one more question: How does the original caller - the controller - know when the request is in progress?
 By using the network activity indicator, which is an animated spinning wheel glyph, typically located in the device's status bar.